Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/interactive.md

  * @return {Boolean} - update current property value */
 export function update(value) {
-	if (activeDragBone >= 0) {
+	if (isDragging) {
 		// Use the mouse cursor position to calculate the drag distance var drag = input.cursorWorldPosition.subtract(dragStart);
 		var dragDist = drag.length();
 		drag = drag.divide(dragDist);
 		// Limit the distance to the max distance that was configured in the DRAG_MAX_DISTANCE constant at the top drag = dragStart.add(drag.multiply(Math.min(DRAG_MAX_DISTANCE, dragDist)));
 		// Move the bone to the newly calculated drag distance thisLayer.setBoneTransform(activeDragBone, thisLayer.getBoneTransform(activeDragBone).translation(drag.add(dragDelta)));
 	}
 }